Characters: Sengoku Basara Oda Clan

 - Tykebomb: Just read the above quote.

-Nobunaga is running through the evil competition by himself.
+Nobunaga is running through the competition all by himself.
 At least there will be the heroic Akechi Mitsuhide

 Mitsuhide here is anything